kwabenasapong/openpldoc/manual/source/faq.rst

 * If you are a member of any Christian Forums or websites, and their rules allow it, then perhaps review the software or ask others to review it.

-What operating systems will OpenLP 2.0 support?
+What operating systems will OpenLP 2.2 support?
 -----------------------------------------------

-OpenLP 2.0 is designed to be cross platform.
-Currently it has been known to run on Windows (XP, Vista, 7), Linux (Ubuntu/Kubuntu, Fedora), FreeBSD & Mac OSX.
+OpenLP 2.2 is designed to be cross platform.
+Currently it has been known to run on Windows (XP, Vista, 7), Linux (Ubuntu/Kubuntu, Fedora), FreeBSD & Mac OS X.
 `Please let us know <http://wiki.openlp.org/Help:Contents>`_ if you've successfully run it on something else.

-Which programming language is 2.0 developed in?
+Which programming language is 2.2 developed in?
 -----------------------------------------------

-OpenLP 2.0 is written in `Python <http://www.python.org>`_ and uses the `Qt4 toolkit <http://qt.nokia.com>`_.
+OpenLP 2.2 is written in `Python3 <http://www.python.org>`_ and uses the `Qt4 toolkit <http://qt.nokia.com>`_.
 Both are cross-platform which allows the software to run on different types of machine and so allow more people access to free worship software.
 Python is one of the easier programming languages to